yuyang339/cs140e-21spr/labs/11-vm/README.md

     staff_mmu_map_section(pt, 0x20100000, 0x20100000, dom_id);
     staff_mmu_map_section(pt, 0x20200000, 0x20200000, dom_id);

-Then, add the mapping for the stack.
-Look in `libpi/cs140-start.S` to get where this is --- also recall the stack grows down.
+Then, add the mapping for the stack and the interrupt stack.
+   1. Look in `libpi/cs140-start.S` to get where the normal stack is --- also recall the stack grows down.
+   2. For the interrupt stack use `INT_STACK_ADDR`.

 After you do both, everything should compile, run and pass `make check`.